Hugh Griffith: Stage

+Film

 Griffith began his film career in British films during the late 1940s, and by the 1950s was also working in Hollywood.
 He won the Academy Award for Best Supporting Actor for his role in Ben-Hur (1959), and was nominated for his performance in Tom Jones (1963).
 In 1968, he appeared as the magistrate in Oliver!.
 His later career was often blighted by his chronic alcoholism.

-He played the funeral director Caradog Lloyd-Evans in the 1978 comedy Grand Slam.
-While visibly unwell at the time of shooting (years of alcohol abuse had clearly taken their toll), Griffith's portrayal received widespread acclaim and helped the movie attain cult status.
+He played the funeral director Caradog Lloyd-Evans in the 1978 BBC Wales comedy Grand Slam.
+While visibly unwell at the time of shooting (years of alcohol abuse had taken their toll), Griffith's portrayal received widespread acclaim and helped the movie attain cult status.

+Griffith was attached to Orson Welles' unproduced 1960s adaptation of Treasure Island.

+Television

 On television, he had major roles in Quatermass II (1955), a miniseries adaptation of A. J. Cronin's The Citadel (1960) and Clochemerle (1972).
+He also appeared in an episode, 'The Talking Head', of Colonel March of Scotland Yard.

 Honours

 He received an honorary degree from the University of Wales, Bangor, in 1965.

+Personal life

+Griffith was married to Adelgunde Margaret Beatrice von Dechend in 1947.
+He was a lifelong friend and drinking companion of poet Dylan Thomas.

 Death

-Griffith, after being unwell for about a year, died in 1980 at his home in Kensington, London, two weeks before his 68th birthday.
+Griffith, after being unwell for about a year, died in 1980 at his home in Kensington, London, at age 67.